oli92m/Ecosystem_Simulation/README.md

 The "the ecosystem is stable" part could be improved but it's there only to prevent the code to repeat over and over just waiting for a fox to destroy the structure of raccoons.

+In the 2.0 version and 2.5, the foxes are now a proper species.
+The can reproduce, hunt, etc...
+I've removed the "alpha" raccoon to simplify the code.
+I think I'm going to bring it back in the V3.
+The 2.5 version generates a large number of simulation to see wich of the two species comes out on top.
+Feel free to change the different variables to see the outcome!